Zalk0/Firmament/web/src/pages/docs/_texture-pack-format.md

 ```

 The referenced `block` can either be a regular json block model (like the ones in `assets/minecraft/blocks/`), or it can
 reference a blockstates json like in `assets/<namespace>/blockstates/<path>.json`.
-The blockstates.json is prefered and
+The blockstates.json is preferred and
 needs to match the vanilla format, so it is best to copy over the vanilla blockstates.json for the block you are editing
 and replace all block model paths with your own custom block models.